openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-arch-frontend-composability.rst

 Approach: Webpack Module Federation
 ===================================

-Module federation is implemented as a `plugin for Webpack <https://webpack.js.org/plugins/module-federation-plugin/>`_ that enables micro-frontends to be composed into the same page at runtime even if they're built separately and independently deployed.
-The pieces being composed are "modules".
+:term:`Module federation` is implemented as a `plugin for Webpack <https://webpack.js.org/plugins/module-federation-plugin/>`_ that enables :term:`micro-frontends <Micro-frontend>` to be composed into the same page at runtime even if they're built separately and independently deployed.
+The pieces being composed are :term:`modules <Module>`.
 It lets us configure which dependencies should be shared between modules on a page and what modules a particular frontend exposes to be loaded by other frontends.

 More information on module federation beyond its webpack implementation can be found on its `dedicated site at module-federation.io <https://module-federation.io/>`_.